 On June 17, 2005, following an evidentiary hearing, Hill’s convictions were set aside.
 He was granted a new trial and released from prison on bond.

 On September 1, 2005, the prosecution dismissed the charges.
-In February, 2006, a judge declared Hill was wrongfully convicted, which entitled him to seek compensation.
+In February, 2006, a judge declared that Hill was wrongfully convicted, which entitled him to seek compensation.
 In March 2007, the State of Ohio agreed to pay him $192,000 in compensation and another $68,000 to his attorneys for fees.

 – Maurice Possley